 Many insurance companies believe that they can convince people to take quick settlements before the case is fully developed, or trick people into making statements that admit fault.
 However, as soon as a person hires a lawyer the insurance company must deal with that lawyer directly, thus making it more difficult to settle for less than a case is worth.

 There is also a time limit on a case.
 This is the statute of limitations and controls when someone can file a case in court.
-Florida Statute 95.11 states that all claims alleging negligence must start no more than four years from the date of injury.
+Florida Statute 95.11 states that all claims alleging negligence must start no more than two years from the date of injury.
 Insurance companies are aware of this rule and may refuse to discuss cases that violate the statute of limitations.
 Consult with a Port St. Lucie car accident lawyer to learn more about when to file a claim.

 Getting into a car accident can be frightening.
 People may suffer serious injuries requiring months of medical treatment.
 All the while, they may be losing money due to not being able to work.
 They may also have a defendant’s insurance company pressuring them into signing a statement or settlement.